emiliano-ma/rock_paper_scissors/README.md

-- CI and CD is implemented with Semaphore and Netlify.
+- Continuous Deployment is implemented with Netlify.